 The Spring season provides the best conditions to mow the Bermuda grass after it grows because temperatures are warmer, and the weather is nicer.
 Although you don’t want to mow Bermuda grass too short, you do want to mow it so that it is not too long.

 Bermuda grass should generally be one to two inches tall.
 If you mow it too much, it may become brown, but if you mow it too little, the grass will become too long.
 Growing Bermuda grass in late Spring or early Summer promotes optimum growth so that it can be properly maintained at the right length.

 Consider the Climate

 If you live in a warmer climate, such as a tropical climate, you can most likely plant Bermuda grass in the late Spring.
 Temperatures tend to be warmer earlier in these climates, so you can successfully grow grasses such as Bermuda grass earlier in the year.

 On the other hand, if you live in a cooler climate, you may need to wait until summer to plant your Bermuda grass, as temperatures may not remain above 80 degrees Fahrenheit to be warm enough for the Bermuda grass to grow.
 Before planting Bermuda grass, be sure to research which growing zone you are in and what your local climate is like so that you will be informed about the best time to grow your Bermuda grass.

 Contact The Grass Outlet

-Bermuda grass grows most successfully in warm temperatures, so late spring to early summer is the best time to start planting your Bermuda grass.
+Bermuda grass grows most successfully in warm temperatures, so the Spring is the best time to start planting your Bermuda grass.
 Contact The Grass Outlet for the highest-quality Bermuda grass available in Texas.
 We’ll deliver sod right to your doorstep when you get started by contacting us today!